Eastern White Cedar vs. Western Red Cedar: What's the Difference?

 However, if you take a closer look, there are also notable differences between the two.
-Below we cover the main differences of white cedar vs. red cedar shingles.
+Below, we cover the main differences between white cedar vs. red cedar shingles.

 History